software-composition-analysis/fosdem-2022-devroom/README.md

 With this combination of shorter recorded talks and longer live Q&A panel discussions, we expect a more interactive and lively virtual devroom event.

-Once your talk is accepted, we will be there to help you to produce the pre-recorded content.
-We will review the content, ensure it has the required quality and make sure (after you upload it) the content is into the system and ready to broadcast.
-On the D day, you must be available online during the whole "block" to answer participants questions received in the chat.
+Once your presentation is accepted, we will be there to help you to produce the pre-recorded content.
+Be ready to start recording right away the record will need to be uploaded two weeks before FOSDEM such that the volunteer organizers have enough time to get the ready.
+We will review the content to check that it has acceptable quality and make sure the content is correctly available in the FOSDEM system and ready for broadcast.
+On our FOSDEM day, you **mus** be available online during the whole session duration to answer participants questions received in the chat and participate in the live Jitsi session.
+Note that we will try to adjust your scheduling preference requests if possible, but in general the reference time zone for the event is Brussels time!

 ## How to submit?